romnegrillo/romnegrillo/README.md

 I'm still an undergraduate student working as a Software Engineer.
 Haven't finished my college yet since I started working as freelance software/hardware developer because of our financial situation back in 2017.
 As of now I'm focused on my career and continuously improving my skills even without a degree.
 I'm interested in software development, specifically in the field of web development, automation and machine learning.
-I spend time studying about finance as well.
+I spend time studying about finance, trading and investing in the financial market as well.

 Proficient in using Python and C++ for creating full-featured web , desktop, embedded and IT automation applications.
 Has an attention to detail in programming to ensure high quality code that is readable, easier to maintain, and scalable.